AmitMandliya/constable-github-action/results.md

   2. Did Constable GitHub Action meet the expectations of the crowd?

 After getting the responses, we performed analysis on them and derived meaningful insights.

+## It vs. Not It
+For every experiment, we at first asked the subject to manually evaluate a set of repositories.
+This part of the experiment is "Not It". <\br>
+Once the manual evaluation is done, we introduced Constable GitHub Action to the subject and asked them to use it of some repositories.
+This part of the experiment is "It".

 ### Materials